Student Research Journal

 If you have questions or need additional information, please contact:

 Call for Papers

-The deadline for the submission of a research or creative manuscript is Oct.
+The deadline for the submission of a research or creative manuscript was Oct.
 31, 2017.
 The manuscript must be in MS Word format (a .doc file) and all parts of the online application form must be completed.
 The last step of the form allows you to upload your paper in word format.
 The student should only submit their contribution after receiving approval from their faculty mentor.

 Original research articles and creative articles produced by current or recent USC Upstate undergraduate or graduate students along with the help of their faculty project adviser(s) will be considered for publication.
 The article should describe a project that was recently completed and similar versions of the article should be published elsewhere.
 If you are submitting an identical version of a paper that has already been published in a journal or conference proceedings, make sure the other publications do not object if your paper ends up being selected for publication in “The USC Upstate Student Research Journal."

 Papers are reviewed based on the following criteria: A well-written paper; significance and purpose of the research well described for a multi-disciplinary audience; well-developed research and methodology; thoughtfully interpreted and analyzed results; excellent utilization of supporting materials or references; a non-repetitive, efficiently organized, convincing and easy-to- follow paper.

 There is a best student paper award competition, where the top-ranked paper submitted with an undergraduate as the first author will receive a prize of $500 and the top ranked paper submitted by a graduate student as the first offer will receive a prize of $500.
 The specific review rubric used by the Editorial Board can be viewed here.
 Note that students are eligible to submit to the journal and compete in the student award competition up to one year following graduation from USC Upstate.

 Use the Submission Guidelines to develop and format your manuscript submission (guidelines).